Home Compare NET vs ZS

 Cloudflare vs Zscaler: Which Stock Looks Stronger in 2026?

 Zscaler leads structurally, with valuation as the clearest single gap between the two profiles.
-Cloudflare still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Cloudflare still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Cloudflare carries the stronger setup — intact trend against Zscaler's broken trend.
 That leaves a split case: the structural lead stays with Zscaler, but the market is not currently confirming it.

-Most of the separation is still concentrated in valuation.
+Valuation still does most of the heavy lifting in this comparison.
 The overall score gap is 11 points in favour of Zscaler, Inc..

 INDUSTRY COMPARISON